Knights can't complete improbable comeback, suffer season-ending loss to Medford

 Exiting a timeout hyper-focused and quickly leveling the score with a 3-0 spurt before settling into a see-saw affair down the stretch, Medford eventually broke free from a 15-15 deadlock with consecutive points to pull off the heart-pounding 3-2 (25-17, 25-19, 24-26, 17-25, 17-15) victory in the Sub-Section 1-A East championship at the Mayo Civic Center in Rochester.

-The thrilling decision sends the second-seeded Tigers into the Section 1-A championship round and ends the season for top-seeded Kenyon-Wanamingo home.
+The thrilling decision sends the second-seeded Tigers into the Section 1-A championship round and ends the season for top-seeded Kenyon-Wanamingo.

 The Knights finish with a 20-10 record in their first year since being reclassified from Section 2-AA.
 The program has won at least 20 matches in eight consecutive seasons.